-The Mathematics Teacher Education Partnership (MTE-Partnership) provides a coordinated research, development, and implementation effort for secondary mathematics teacher preparation programs to promote research and best practices in the field.
-The Partnership addresses the significant national shortage of well-prepared secondary mathematics teachers who can support their students in achieving the Common Core State Standards for Mathematics (CCSSM).
+The Mathematics Teacher Education Partnership (MTE-Partnership) provides a coordinated research, development, and implementation effort to transform secondary mathematics teacher preparation programs.
+The Partnership addresses the significant national shortage of well-prepared secondary mathematics teachers who can support each and every student in reaching rigorous standards, such as the Common Core State Standards.